Phoebe F. Marashi

 What values are most important to you in your work and personal life?

-The values most important to me, both in my work and personal life, are authenticity and honesty.
-I believe in being true to who I am and showing up with integrity in everything I do.
+The values that are most important to me in both my work and personal life are authenticity, honesty, and taking responsibility.
+Being true to myself and demonstrating integrity in everything that I do is fundamental.

 Locations